Perpetual Futures Terms of Service

 - Reliance and good faith are irrelevant.
 Your knowledge, intent, good faith, or reliance (including reliance on any displayed price, metric, liquidation level, or confirmation) does not prevent us from exercising our rights under this Section.
 You acknowledge that any displayed information may be erroneous, delayed, or subject to correction.

-- Relationship to FAQ and Disclosures.
-The FAQ and Disclosures may specify additional examples, thresholds, operational procedures, and correction mechanics for Manifest Error.
+- The FAQ and Disclosures may specify additional examples, thresholds, operational procedures, and correction mechanics for Manifest Error.
 We may apply those mechanics and may update them from time to time.

 15. System failures and market disruption